 If the letters PC are stamped on the product, you've got a polycarbonate on your hands.

 Plastics with the recycling label #7 are often, but not always polycarbonates.

 If you want to play it safe, just assume you've got a BPA container whenever you see the recycling label #7 on a plastic product.

 That's been my plan for the last two years, and I rarely find myself inconvenienced when I follow this rule.

 Metal water bottles may seem like a safe alternative to plastic, but they are usually lined with a plastic coating that contains BPA as well.

-So you need to look for products clearly labeled as BPA free.
+So you need to look for foods and products clearly labeled as BPA free.